lbrito1/blog/content/about.md

 ## ...myself

 My name is Leo and I'm a software developer.
-I enjoy Ruby.
-You can find my Github and Linkedin profiles in the page header.
+You can go to my [home page](https://lbrito1.github.io/) for contact info.